 Happy Earth Day, “Urban Garden”

 Something about urban or town dwelling, combined with farming, can politicize people.
 We gardeners may decide we should organize ourselves beyond gardening around some worthy cause.
-(In this post, the term "urban garden" and "community garden" are used largely interchangeably, and the term "garden" can refer to a collection of many participants' rented plots or one individual's own plot or plots.)
+Some of us may feel inclined toward organizing the garden and gardeners.
+(In this post, the term "urban garden" and "community garden" are often used interchangeably, and the term "garden" can refer to a collection of many participants' rented plots or one individual's own plot or plots.)

 There are different philosophies of gardening, different temperaments.
 A listserv, with its online activity, could produce another level or setting of interaction, or drama.
-Farmers can be protective: famously instigating the U.S. War of Independence, in Lexington and Concord, were Emerson’s “embattled farmers”.
+Farmers can be protective or possessive: famously instigating the U.S. War of Independence, in Lexington and Concord, were Emerson’s “embattled farmers”.

 Robert Bly said, “Making a garden. . .means attention to boundaries,” horticultural, interpersonal, jurisdictional.
 Everyone involved in a community garden – except perhaps the wildlife – can become aware of boundaries.